 Jujiro Wada (1875-1937)

-A pioneer in Alasaka who came from Ehime Prefecture
+A pioneer in Alasaka who came from Ehime, Japan.

-Jujiro Wada spent his childhood days in Hinode town in Matsuyama city.
+Jujiro Wada spent his childhood days in Hinode town on Shikoku Island.
 He embraced an ambition and it made him smuggle into the United States alone in 1892.
-He explored the Arctic Circle with a dog sled, which was an adventure even the indigenous people were afraid of.
-He discovered lots of gold mines and oil fields, and left a great footstep in terms of the development of Alaska, a savage land in those days.
+He explored the Arctic Circle with a dog sled, which was an adventurer even the indigenous people were afraid of.
+He discovered lots of gold mines and oil fields, and left a great legacy in terms of the development of Alaska, and the Yukon area, an inhospitable land in those days.
 Meanwhile, he continued to be a devoted son to his mother Setsu in his hometown all through his life.

 Yukon Government introduced Jujiro Wada as successful Asians in their website.